ArmaghanSarvar/STAT545B-Assignments/README.md

 http://htmlpreview.github.io/?https://github.com/stat545ubc-2021/STAT545B-Assignments/blob/main/AssignmentB-1.html

 ## Assignment B-2:
-In this assignment, the function implemented in the previous milestone has been wrapped into an R package.
+In this assignment, the function implemented in the previous milestone has been wrapped into an R package named `Stat545ArmaghanSarvar`.
-The detailed documentation of this package has been provided in the `Stat545ArmaghanSarvar` folder.
+The detailed documentation of this package has been provided in the folder with the same name.

 ## If you want to extend/ improve the code
 * Make a new branch